Code-Institute-Submissions/ms2-explore-asia/README.md

 * I want to learn about countries in Asia, specifically about the languages or population.
 * I would like to be able to look for flights while visiting the website.
 * I want to be able to find social media links, for further information.
+* I want to use a map to see recommendations for where to eat.
+* I want to use a map to see recommendations of things to see.

 ### Site Owner
 * I want to provide useful, factual information to the user.